anonymous-author-04376563/MIDAR/README.md

 - **Frame rate:** 30 FPS
 - **Duration:** 5–18 seconds

-Each sample is accompanied by metadata including:

-- video path
-- video duration
-- inconsistency label
-- virtual visual cue description
-- audio transcription
-- user task

 ---

 ## Video Collection Pipeline

-MIDAR is built through a controlled AR data collection pipeline.

-### Step 1: Scene Design
-For each AR scene, a task is defined first.
-Then, the corresponding multimodal guidance is designed:

-- a **visual AR cue**
-- an **audio instruction**

-The two modalities are created to support either a **consistent** case or an **inconsistent** case.

-### Step 2: Inconsistency Design
-Each scene is designed to include one of the following inconsistency types:

-- reference
-- attribute
-- spatial

-For every inconsistent scene, a corresponding consistent version is also created to maintain balanced labels.

-### Step 3: Recording Procedure
-During recording:
+MIDAR is collected through a controlled AR data acquisition process.
+For each scene, we first define a user task and then design the corresponding multimodal guidance, including a visual AR cue and an audio instruction.
+Each scene is constructed to represent one of three inconsistency types: **reference**, **attribute**, or **spatial**.
+For every inconsistent case, we also create a matched consistent version to maintain a balanced dataset.

-1. the virtual visual cue is placed at the designated location in the scene but remains **invisible** at the beginning;
-2. recording starts with only the **real-world environment** visible;
-3. at a chosen time point, the virtual visual cue is **activated**;
-4. the corresponding audio instruction is played **simultaneously**.

-This synchronized onset is intentional, since temporally aligned cross-modal signals are more likely to be perceived as related by human observers.
+During recording, the virtual visual cue is placed in the scene but remains invisible at the beginning.
+Each video starts with only the real-world environment visible.
+At a selected time point, the visual cue is activated and the corresponding audio instruction is played simultaneously.
+This synchronized onset is intentional, as temporally aligned cross-modal signals are more likely to be perceived as related by human users.

-### Step 4: Hardware and Software
-Data are collected using:

-- **Meta Quest 3** as the AR platform
-- **Unity 2022.3.61f1** for AR application development
-- **ARCore** for spatial tracking

-Videos are captured using the headset’s built-in screen recording so that the recordings reflect the user’s **actual egocentric AR experience**.
+All data are collected using **Meta Quest 3**.
+The AR applications are developed in **Unity 2022.3.61f1** with **ARCore** for spatial tracking.
+Videos are captured using the headset’s built-in screen recording, ensuring that each sample reflects the user’s actual egocentric AR experience.

 ---